hotwheelsandhighheels/hotwheelsandhighheels.github.io/Trunk/archive.md

 *42 artifacts collected*

-*Statements from literary publications & others on AI-generated content.*
+*Statements from literary publications and others on AI-generated content.
+A case study in how the epoch responds to its own emerging technology.*

 <!-- ============================================
      INSERT EXISTING SLIDESHOW HTML HERE